CelineausBerlin/coc-implementation/step0-process-overview.md

-## STEP 0: Here are some questions that you will need to answer when preparing our event:
+## STEP 0: Here are some questions that we will need to answer when preparing our event:

 # A) Before the event: